 I didn't think was a good idea.
 Toni Morrison wrote that it is precisely times like that artists need to engage.
 And if you think about music, even from the most mundane to the most deeply spiritual, political, what have you, in times of crisis human beings benefit from music.
 If it makes you dance, if it makes you laugh, smile, cry, it helps people cope with pressure.

 So for the music to stop, for the music industry to say "on this day, we're not engaging," then we're not collectively doing our job.
 I disagree with that.
-It would be better if music industry as a whole would say “hey, because of all of this stuff, instead of stopping, we're leaning in.
+It would be better if the music industry as a whole would say “hey, because of all of this stuff, instead of stopping, we're leaning in.
 We're committing to finding artists that have a social justice message.
 We're committed to elevating artists that we already have on our rosters that have a social justice message.
 We're going to make as an industry significant contributions to historically black colleges, their music programs and their business programs.
-We're going to have a clear agreement across the industry that we're going to no longer elevate negative stereotypes of black Americans,” right?
+We're going to have a clear agreement across the industry that we're going to no longer elevate negative stereotypes of Black Americans,” right?
 I mean, things like that.
 “Donate to things like Black Lives Matter or NAACP, organizations that are doing the work of social justice, grassroots organizations that are daily working to fight injustice, racial inequity.”
-That would have been a tremendous to the country and the world.
+That would have been a tremendous gift to the country and the world.
 Instead, the industry decided to take a day off.

 As an African-American artist, I don't have the luxury again of taking the day off.
 In fact, since the pandemic occurred, I've been busier that I was even when we were on tour.
-And I was on tour working a full-time job, and teaching classes at Ohio State, working a full time job at the Columbus Foundation and trying to be present for my family, while touring.
+And I was on tour working a full-time job, and teaching classes at Ohio State, working a full-time job at the Columbus Foundation and trying to be present for my family, while touring.
 And the industry took the day off.
 You know what I did during the blackout?
 I was on the phone for 13 hours—Zoom calls, phone calls, emails, back and forth, helping young people, helping politicians, helping business folks not just understand the context for the current moment, but strategize how to move forward in a more just and equitable way.

 I think that the music industry doesn't have a sufficient number of people with your clarity of vision, both artistically and with an understanding of where that fits into a larger context.
 But I'm glad that you're out there working.